Live From EuropeSaturday, July 4

 Les entreprises télécom demandent de la retenue dans lintroduction de nouvelles règles Le secteur télécom appelle mardi, par la voix de la fédération sectorielle Agoria, à faire preuve "de retenue" dans lintroduction de nouvelles règles sectorielles spécifiques en matière de protection des consommateurs. ...

-la libre · about 4 hours ago
+la libre · 18 days ago

 Bruselas pone orden en los extras al billete de avión y enerva a las aerolíneas Las compañías aéreas aseguran que la nueva norma de derechos de los pasajeros no responde a la evolución del mercado y que va en contra del actual marco jurídico comunitario Leer